Do you know one of the most underrated pages of most websites is the Contact Us page?

 - Added top and bottom padding: 50

-You can keep the same values I have mentioned above, or you can change and alter them as per your requirements.
+You can keep the same values mentioned above or change and alter them as per your requirements.

 This is what the whole row looks like once all the changes are made.

 The contact us page should have more than just simple text and fields.
 Some creative and interactive elements add up a lot.
-For this, we will be adding a custom google map to our page.
+For this, we will add a custom google map to our page.

 Adding Google maps

 After adding it, enter the location of your office with the help of latitudes and longitudes.
 You can set multiple locations or pins as well.
-If you are getting an error, then you can refer to this Doc.
+If you are getting an error, you can refer to this document.

 Once you have set up the Google Maps widget, your contact page is ready.